UMD-ISL/Lane_Change_Prediction/Readme.md

 #### Code
 ##### Please run the code contained in this folder in the following sequence:
-1. Change the **configuration file** to set the program home path and data repository path.
+1. Change the **configuration file** to set the program home path, data repository path and program output path.
-	* configuration.ini
+	* Details are in **preamble** folder.
 2. **Strating time exraction pahse**
 	* start_time_generate.m
 3. Synchronization phase